olgamurashova/Express-Route-Code-Challenges/README.md

 *soups.js*  - Using app.post(), we created a route that adds a new soup name to the soups array from the name property of the req.query object.
 It also set a status code  201 for ‘Created’.

+*puddingFlavors.js* - Using app.delete(), we deleted the correct pudding and send a 204 response if the pudding name exists and send a 404 response if it does not.

 ### Tools used

 + JavaScript